 Below, you can find an explanation of what a reciprocal is and examples of how to calculate and find reciprocals, be it the reciprocal of a fraction or a number.

-As you're interested in reciprocals, we suspect that fraction calculators may be interesting to you as well.
+As you're interested in reciprocals, we suspect that fraction calculators may also be interesting to you.
 So why not check out our other tools!

-- Decimal to fractions calculator - converts any decimal to a fraction in an instant.
+- Decimal to fractions calculator — Converts any decimal to a fraction instantly.

-- Equivalent fractions calculator - finds a list of fractions equivalent to your fraction.
+- Equivalent fractions calculator — Finds a list of fractions equivalent to the one you provided.
 Also, you can check there if two fractions are equivalent or not.

 What is a reciprocal?

-A reciprocal in maths is one divided by the number in question (also known as the multiplicative inverse).
+A reciprocal in math is one divided by the number in question (also known as the multiplicative inverse).